Mobile World Congress 2016 – a Preview by John Strand, Strand Consult

 Each year Strand Consult publishes a preview of the Mobile World Congress.
-MWC 2015 has all the ingredients to become one of the most fascinating in the event’s 20 year history.
+MWC 2016 has all the ingredients to become one the biggest gadget years in the event’s 20 year history.
 This year’s Mobile World Congress reminds me of the event in the pre-2000 years when the industry hyped 3G up so much that it helped to create an IT/telecom bubble which later burst.

 Here are the topics of this research note